 Identifying Programs That are Right for You

-Studying abroad, regardless of the program, offers myriad benefits.
-When considering programs, strive to identify those that will expose you to subjects, places, cultures, and languages that you find appealing, while also helping you complete your degree.
+Studying abroad, regardless of the program, offers many benefits.
+When considering programs, look for ones that will expose you to subjects, places, cultures, and languages that you find appealing, while also helping you complete your degree.
 You will likely find that many programs all over the world fit your goals and interests.
-Below is a list of programs that have strong offerings in Mathematics.
+Below is a list of programs that have strong offerings in mathematics.
+Depending on where you are in the major, some may be a good fit for you while others may not so be sure to consider lots of programs and consult your advisors.

 Research all programs using the IAP Program Search page.
-This is not an exhaustive list of all programs that offer Math courses.
+The programs below offer Math courses and have been determined by the department to be a good academic fit for students in the major, though is not an exhaustive list of all programs that offer Math courses.
 There may be other programs that are a better fit for your individual needs or interests.

 - China, Hong Kong / University of Hong Kong Exchange